 Failure to respond to antibiotics that do not have significant anaerobic activity

 Gram stains and aerobic cultures should be obtained for all specimens.
-Gram stain, particularly in Bacteroides infection, and cultures for anaerobes may be falsely negative.
-Antibiotic susceptibility testing of anaerobes is exacting, and data may not be available for ≥ 1 wk after initial culture.
+Cultures for anaerobes, particularly if mishandled, may be falsely negative.
+Antibiotic susceptibility testing of anaerobes is exacting, and data may not be available for ≥ 1 week after initial culture.
 However, if the species is known, susceptibility patterns can usually be predicted.
 Therefore, many laboratories do not routinely test anaerobic organisms for susceptibility.

 In established infection, pus is drained, and devitalized tissue, foreign bodies, and necrotic tissue are removed.
 Organ perforations must be treated by closure or drainage.
 Whenever possible, blood supply should be reestablished.
 Septic thrombophlebitis may require vein ligation as well as antibiotics.

-Because anaerobic culture results may not be available for 3 to 5 days, antibiotics are started.
-Antibiotics sometimes work even when some of the bacterial species in a mixed infection are resistant to the antibiotic, especially if surgical debridement and drainage are adequate.
+Because anaerobic culture results may not be available for 3 to 5 days, antibiotics are started empirically.
+Antibiotics sometimes work even when some of the bacterial species in a mixed infection are resistant to the antibiotic (eg, because of loss of support from other bacterial species or the necrotic anaerobic environment), especially if surgical debridement and drainage are adequate.
 Antibiotics are chosen based on infection site and thus likely organisms.

 Oropharyngeal anaerobic infections may not respond to penicillin and thus require a drug effective against penicillin-resistant anaerobes (see below).